Jersey Shore shark attacks of 1916: Cultural impact

 In 1974, writer Peter Benchley published Jaws, a novel about a rogue great white shark that terrorizes the fictional Long Island coastal community of Amity.
 Chief of police Martin Brody, biologist Matt Hooper, and fisherman Quint hunt the shark after it kills four people.
 The novel was adapted as the film Jaws by Steven Spielberg in 1975.
-Spielberg's film makes reference to the events of 1916: Brody (Roy Scheider) and Hooper (Richard Dreyfuss) urge Amity's Mayor Vaughn (Murray Hamilton) to close the beaches on the Fourth of July after the deaths of two swimmers and a fisherman.
+Spielberg's film references the events of 1916: Brody (Roy Scheider) and Hooper (Richard Dreyfuss) urge Amity's Mayor Vaughn (Murray Hamilton) to close the beaches on the Fourth of July after the deaths of two swimmers and a fisherman.
 Hooper explains to the mayor, "Look, the situation is that apparently a great white shark has staked a claim in the waters off Amity Island.
 And he's going to continue to feed here as long as there is food in the water."
 Brody adds, "And there's no limit to what he's gonna do!
 I mean we've already had three incidents, two people killed inside of a week.
 And it's gonna happen again, it happened before!
 The Jersey beach! ...
 1916!
 Five people chewed up on the surf!"
 Richard Ellis, Richard Fernicola, and Michael Capuzzo all suggest that the 1916 Jersey Shore attacks, Coppleson's rogue shark theory, and the exploits of New York fisherman Frank Mundus inspired Benchley.
-The attacks are also briefly referred to in Benchley's novel White Shark.

-The 1916 fatal attacks are the subject of three studies: Richard G. Fernicola's In Search of the "Jersey Man-Eater" (1987) and Twelve Days of Terror (2001) and Michael Capuzzo's Close to Shore (2001).
+The 1916 fatal attacks are the subject of three studies: Richard G. Fernicola's In Search of the "Jersey Man-Eater" (1987) and Twelve Days of Terror (2001), and Michael Capuzzo's Close to Shore (2001).
 Capuzzo offers an in-depth dramatization of the incident, and Fernicola examines the scientific, medical, and social aspects of the attacks.
 Fernicola's research is the basis of an episode of the History Channel's documentary series In Search of History titled "Shark Attack 1916" (2001) and the Discovery Channel's docudrama 12 Days of Terror (2004).
 Fernicola also wrote and directed a 90-minute documentary called Tracking the Jersey Man-Eater.
 It was produced by the George Marine Library in 1991; however, it was never widely released.

 The attacks at Matawan are the subject of the National Geographic Channel documentary Attacks of the Mystery Shark (2002), which examines the possibility that a bull shark was responsible for killing Stanley Fisher and Lester Stilwell; Discovery Channel's Blood in the Water (2009); Shore Thing (2009) (directed by Lovari and James Hill); and the Smithsonian Channel's The Real Story: Jaws (2011).

-Seattle hardcore band Akimbo's 2008 concept album Jersey Shores was based on the 1916 attacks.